exasol/row-level-security/doc/design.md

 ## Query Rewriter Identifies Protected Tables
 `dsn~query-rewriter-identifies-protected-tables~1`

-The Query Rewriter identifies a table as protected with row-level security, if that table has a column named `exa_row_roles`.
+The Query Rewriter identifies a table as protected with row-level security, if that table has a column named `exa_row_roles` or a column named  `exa_row_tenants` or both.

 Covers:

 * `req~rows-users-are-allowed-to-read~1`
+* `req~tables-with-tenants-restrictions~1`

+Needs: impl, utest, itest

+## Query Rewriter Identifies Unprotected Tables
+`dsn~query-rewriter-identifies-unprotected-tables~1`

+The Query Rewriter identifies a table as unprotected, if that table does not have a column named `exa_row_roles` or `exa_row_tenants`.
+The Query Rewriter does not modify an unprotected table.

+Covers:

+* `req~unprotected-tables~1`

+Needs: impl, utest, itest

+## Query Rewriter Chooses a Way to Treat Protected Tables
+`query-rewriter-chooses-a-way-to-treat-protected-tables~1`

+If a table contains both `exa_row_roles` and `exa_row_tenants`columns, then the Query Rewriter reads and treats only `exa_row_tenants` column.
+In that case the column `exa_row_roles` is completely ignored even if it contains some data.

+Covers:

+* `req~tables-with-both-roles-and-tenants-restrictions~1`

 Needs: impl, utest, itest